CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 the `connector`/`sql_query` parameter.
 Note that the SQL query is interpreted by the remote BigQuery database as [Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax), not by PostgreSQL, so its syntax should follow BigQuery conventions.
-The tables referenced in the query should all belong to the same BigQuery dataset and the table name should be qualified with the dataset name: `mybigquerydataset.mytable`.
+The tables referenced in the query should all belong to the same BigQuery dataset.
+The dataset name can be either defined through the `dataset` parameter or included in the query by qualifying the table name with the dataset name: `mybigquerydataset.mytable`.

 The `table` parameter must also be used to define the name of the local table.
 This table stores the data of the remote table.
 This is the dataset that will be created in your CARTO account.